The Issue

 on exports will likely be more immediate, whereas the value of lower import prices will take time to

-• The stronger dollar will make it less expensive to travel overseas, as long as you travel to a country
+flow through the economy. - The stronger dollar will make it less expensive to travel overseas, as long as you travel to a country

-whose currency declines against the dollar, as the Euro, Japanese yen, and most other currencies have done in the past 12 months.
+whose currency declines against the dollar, as the Euro, Japanese yen, and most other currencies have done in the past 12 months. - Conversely, the stronger dollar will make it more expensive for foreigners to travel to the U.S.

 (again, as long as their home currency declines against the dollar).
 Companies that benefit from

-• Market rates and currency values tend to reflect expectations as well as current conditions.
+foreign travelers should take note. - Market rates and currency values tend to reflect expectations as well as current conditions.
 As a

 result, it may be that the dollar will not strengthen much, if at all, when rates increase.
 After all,